Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 #### Using Entra ID

-To use the [DefaultAzureCredential](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) provider shown below, or other credential providers in this library, install the `azure-identity` package:
+To use the [DefaultAzureCredential](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) provider shown below, or other credential providers, install the `azure-identity` package:

 ```bash
 pip install azure.identity